Ationet/ationetdocs/UserManuals/ATIONet_Network_User_Manual-EN-Modules/Administration.md

 * **Description:** The description of the new payment method.

 When you have finished filling in the fields, click the **Save** button.

+## Quotations

+In this section you can configure the quotation of multiple currencies.

+-INSERTAR IMAGEN-

+-INSERTAR IMAGEN-

+The sections to be configured are as follows:
+* **Currency of Origin:** Select the currency of the country of origin.
+* **Destination Currency:** Select the currency of the destination country.
+* **Conversion Value:** Enter the currency conversion value.
+* **Start Date:** Enter the date on which this process will begin.
+* **Time from:** Enter the time at which this process will start.

 ## Rack Prices
 In this section you can view all the rack prices generated.
 These prices are the ones used when a company contract has no prices configured (if the rack prices option is enabled within the company contract configuration).